Chapter 8 - Operating Systems & Utility Programs

 ° Typically resides on a server

-° Client computers on the network rely on the server(s)
+° Client computers on the network rely on the server(s) for resources

 What is Novell’s Netware?

-° A widely used network operating system designed for
+° A widely used network operating system designed for client/server networks

-server and a client portion that resides on each client computer connected to the
+° Has a server portion that resides on the network server and a client portion that resides on each client computer connected to the network

 What is Windows 2000 Server?